SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/settings_en.md

 which affects when The Dragon Slayer, The Friend, and The Wanderer can be earned.
 Enabling PPwS makes it possible to earn these passages without first earning The Survivor.

+The Randomizer mod will override the behavior in-game to match your player YAML setting.

 ### Victory condition
 The default victory condition, ascension, logically requires raising max karma to 10 (which requires 8 karma items) and accessing Subterranean (or, for Saint, Rubicon).